Fibroblast: Tumour mediation

 Immune regulation of tumors can also occur through the TAF-derived modulators.
 Although these modulators may sound similar to the TAF-derived ECM components, they differ in the sense that they are responsible for the variation and turnover of the ECM.
 Cleaved ECM molecules can play a critical role in immune regulation.
-Proteases like matrix metalloproteineases (MMPs) and the uPA system are known to cleave the ECM.
+Proteases like matrix metalloproteineases and the uPA system are known to cleave the ECM.
 These proteases are derived from fibroblasts.

-Secondary actions
+Use of fibroblasts as feeder cells

-Mouse embryonic fibroblasts (MEFs) are often used as "feeder cells" in human embryonic stem cell research.
-However, many researchers are gradually phasing out MEFs in favor of culture media with precisely defined ingredients of exclusively human derivation.
-Further, the difficulty of exclusively using human derivation for media supplements is most often solved by use of "defined media" where the supplements are synthetic and achieve the primary goal of eliminating the chance of contamination from derivative sources.
+Mouse embryonic fibroblasts (MEFs) are often used as supportive "feeder cells" in research using human embryonic stem cells, induced pluripotent stem cells and primary epithelial cell culture.
+However, many researchers are trying to phase out MEFs in favor of culture media with precisely defined ingredients in order to facilitate the development of clinical-grade products.

-In view of the clinical application of stem cell derived tissues, the use of human fibroblast as feeders has been studied.
+In view of the potential clinical applications of stem cell-derived tissues or primary epithelial cells, the use of human fibroblasts as an alternative to MEF feeders has been studied.
 Whereas the fibroblasts are usually used to maintain pluripotency of the stem cells, they can also be used to facilitate development of the stem cells into specific type of cells such as cardiomyocytes.